Supporting integrated urban water management in Thailand’s Eastern Economic Corridor

 - enhance capacity for strategy implementation

-- develop linkages between EECO and Australian experts.
+- foster linkages between EECO and Australian experts.

 A potential constraint on achieving its objectives – and one the Thai Government recognises – is climate change.
 The country is highly vulnerable (ranked 62 out of 181 countries) to climate change impacts such as floods, droughts and sea level rise.2